Mattia46/cv/README.md

 During my experience as a CRM I made my own data base to collect and analyze customer information that let me to increase the annual turnover up to 54%.

-#### Attention to the details
+#### Attention to details

-The attention to the details was crucial when I was working as Corporate Tax Consultant.
+The attention to details was crucial when I was working as Corporate Tax Consultant.
 I spent the majority of the days reviewing documents and reserching to help companies to avoid mistakes.

 #### Ruby and Ruby on Rails